seanpm2001/SeansLifeArchive_Images_TinyTower_Y2025/2025/06_June/30/README.md

 - I didn't do any friend visits today.
 I have completely stopped doing this for now, as there doesn't seem to be much of a point, considering coin farms aren't fully effective (you don't receive 100,000 coins for delivering to an extremely high up floor (such as floor 3000) even if that is what it should give out) - 2024, Monday, June 2nd
 - My session was skipped today. - 2025, Monday, June 9th
 - I didn't do any friend visits today. - 2025, Monday, June 16th/2025, Tuesday, June 17th
+- My session was skipped today. - 2025, Monday, June 23rd

 </details>

-- My session was skipped today. - 2025, Monday, June 23rd
+- I didn't do any friend visits today. - 2025, Monday, June 30th/2025, Tuesday, July 1st

 ---